essameldeen/WeatherApp/README.md

 This app is based  on  this free API: https://openweathermap.org/api.

 # Features
-*Kotlin
+* Kotlin
-*MVVM and Clean architure
+* MVVM and Clean architure
-*Retrofit
+* Retrofit
-*Coroutines
+* Coroutines
-*Location
+* Location
-*Koin as dependency injection library
+* Koin library for dependency injection